-Virginia's open container law generally prohibits drivers from consuming and possessing open containers of alcohol in motor vehicles.
+Virginia's open container law generally prohibits drivers from consuming alcohol in motor vehicles.
 However, Virginia is one of a handful of states that don't prohibit passengers from drinking alcohol or possessing open containers of alcohol in a vehicle.
 This article provides an overview of Virginia's open container law and the possible penalties for a violation.

-In Virginia, it's unlawful for a driver to consume an alcoholic beverage while operating a motor vehicle on a public highway.
-The open container law doesn't apply to passengers in a vehicle but having an opened alcoholic beverage in the passenger area may result in the driver being charged with drinking while driving.
 Virginia's open container law creates a "rebuttable presumption" that the driver consumed alcohol if certain facts are present.
-This means that, unless the offender proves otherwise, the court will assume the driver consumed alcohol while driving a motor vehicle if:
+Unless the offender is able to prove otherwise, the court will assume the driver consumed alcohol while driving a motor vehicle if:

 An "open container" includes any "vessel" that contains an alcoholic beverage unless it's in the original and sealed manufacturer's container.
 For example, an opened but re-corked bottle of wine is considered an open container.